ryanbagwell/wordpress-sentry/README.md

 wordpress-sentry
 ================

-A WordpRess plugin to handle reporting php error to Django's Sentry
+A WordPress plugin to handle reporting php error to the [Sentry error reporting system](https://getsentry.com/welcome/).